LombardiDaniel/swarm-ansible/README.md

 The user is `admin` and the password is the one you previously configured.

-Take a look at [/example](/examples/) to see examples of:
+Take a look at [example](/examples/) to see examples of:

 - Stateful apps running in the cluster (take a note at the placement constraints in the compose).
-- A reverse proxy (L7) configuration; for L4, you'll have to run an NGINX (or your LB of preference) and map the ports `host:container` and route them manually.
+- A reverse proxy (L7) configuration; for L4, you'll have to run an NGINX (or your LB of preference) and map the ports `host:container`, routing them manually, just remember to configure the container to be restrained to a single (manager) node so there is no chance of it's IP changing.
-- Example github actions workflow CI (with multi-arch, needed for heterogeneous clouds) file that ends up triggering the shepherd daemon to do the CD locally in the cluster.
+- Example GitHub Actions Workflow CI (with multi-arch, needed for heterogeneous clouds) file that ends up triggering the shepherd daemon to do the CD locally in the cluster.
 The image tags to push on that workflow are: `repository-name:branch-name`.

 ### 🍪 Thanks